hwslabs/hws-connectors-ruby/README.md

 ### Contributing

+We wish the **Fintech** community to come forward and contribute to this project, making the developer's life easier.

-Fork our project and send us your pull request: may be a minor bug, extension or major improvements.
+Fork our project and send us a pull request: may be a minor bug fix, new bank integrations or financial connectors.

 **Every contribution is welcome!**